malachi-iot/embr-coap/src/platform/README.md

 b) demand consuming programmer (you) to manually find and include CPP files in your project

 Leaning towards a, but we will see

+NOTE:

+Platform probably should be named 'modules' , will likely be renamed as such